keithledgerwood/WICLab-guide/v2/03-o365-integration.md

 Okta integration with Microsoft Office 365 is a common pattern that provides Single Sign-On and Lifecycle Management to that application.

-The Okta Integration Network (OIN) will be used in order to speed up the time it takes to complete the integration.

 Microsoft Office 365 uses Microsoft Azure AD as its user store and to manage federation for single sign-on.
 This means that when you're configuring integration with Microsoft Office 365 in Okta, you're really configuring integration with Azure AD - even though the integration name in the OIN is "Microsoft Office 365".